Pavel-Hrdina/Zettlkasten/Journal/2023-Aug-31 - Daily Stoic Reflection.md

 	2. - That I will doubt my self
 	3. - That I will lose my freedom
 5. How can I decatastrophize today's problems?
-	1. - By warring that I am not good enough I am making it true because I can't act in such a state
+	1. - By worring that I am not good enough I am making it true because I can't act in such a state
 	2. - Doubting my self is normal, just let the thoughts come and go, and don't pay it much attention
 	3. - If you worry about losing your freedom than fight for it.
 Use your [Control Over Judgment](Control%20Over%20Judgment.md).
 1. What is within my control and what is not